Gift Cards, Registries,

 As a shower draws near, it is common for the hostess or expecting mother to request specific gifts.
-Often the guests will ask the hostess what the mom-to-be needs if it was not mentioned in the invitations.
-Sometimes what mom needs is a little help with preparing for baby, but she does not have an exact list of items, or wants to pick out things herself so that they match a certain color palette, design theme, or application.
+Often the guests will ask the hostess what the mom-to-be needs, if it was not mentioned in the invitations.
+Sometimes what mom needs is a little help with preparing for baby, but she does not have an exact list of items.
+Or perhaps she wants to pick out things herself, so that they match a certain color palette, design theme, or application.

 The Gift Card

 Last Christmas, I purchased a card from Hallmark for my son’s hockey coach.
 It was designed for a gift card, and it had a funny story on it about how this was a multi functional tool “Both a gift card and ice remover for your windshield”.
 Living in the Cold White North, (Canada, although it isn’t as white as it is often depicted), I thought it was a great card and fit the coffee shop gift card perfectly.